Skip to main content

 The Calculator Analogy

 Artificial intelligence works the same way.
-More sophisticated, certainly.
-Capable of pattern recognition, natural language processing, predictive modeling, autonomous decision-making.
-But fundamentally: an amplifier of human intent.
+More sophisticated, yes.
+Capable of pattern recognition, natural language processing, predictive modeling.
+Fundamentally, it is an amplifier.

-This is the paradox of infinite capability: the more powerful the tool, the more dangerous the mistakes.
+This is the paradox of infinite capability: the more powerful the tool, the more consequential the mistakes.

-When computation is instant and essentially free, errors scale.
-A bad assumption embedded in an algorithm affects thousands of decisions simultaneously.
-A flawed model optimizes relentlessly toward the wrong objective.
-Speed amplifies both wisdom and foolishness with equal enthusiasm.
+When computation is instant and free, errors compound.
+A flawed assumption embedded in an algorithm touches thousands of decisions simultaneously.
+A broken model optimizes relentlessly toward the wrong objective.
+Speed magnifies clarity and confusion alike.

-This is why organizations that invest in AI without investing in clarity join the 95% that fail.
-Not because the technology doesn't work—it works fine.
-Because they typed the wrong equation into a very powerful calculator.
+Organizations that invest in AI without investing in clarity join the 95% that fail.
+The technology works fine.
+They typed the wrong equation.

 Why Technology Accelerates Failure